The Best Settings for Night Photography

 Choosing the shutter speed

-The shutter speed is usually the last setting you tackle, because on the one hand it’s the easiest way to get a perfect histogram.
+The shutter speed is usually the last setting you tackle with night photography, because on the one hand it’s the easiest way to get a perfect histogram.
 Unfortunately, on the other hand, if your shutter speed gets too long, (say, 5 minutes) your image will be a star trail, and not an image of pin-point stars.
 For now, let’s put that thought aside, and finish talking about exposure itself.
 Then, we’ll come back to this issue of the Earth’s rotation causing stars to “move” in the night sky.

 Basically, if there’s no light pollution or moonlight in your scene, it’s going to be very dark and you’ll need a rather long shutter speed, especially if you want to use a good aperture and ISO.